kionnabettis/clinton-montessori/README.md

 https://www.w3schools.com/css/css_rwd_intro.asp

 ## Content
+The text and pdf content of my website was used from these sources.

-Content was copied from https://www.montessori.com/ and https://bloomingtonmontessori.org/programs-curriculum/program-schedules/
+Content was copied from https://www.montessori.com/ and https://bloomingtonmontessori.org/programs-curriculum/program-schedules/ and belongs to the repspectful owners.

 ## Media
+This all the media used on the website.

 Image by <a href="https://pixabay.com/users/andrzejrembowski-2775184/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4299302">Andrzej
 Rembowski</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4299302">Pixabay</a>
 https://pixabay.com/photos/cooking-lesson-workshops-children-4299302/